Uniform Resource Locator Is

 Computer Host Name (Host)

-Domain Names (Domain Names)
+Domain Name (Domain Name)

 Path

-If we want to see the first page of a site, all we need to do is enter the protocol and domain name, for example https://rancakmedia.com.
+If we want to see the first page of a site, all we need to do is enter the protocol and domain name, for example http://rancakmedia.com.

-Functions of the Uniform Resource Locator on the Internet
+Uniform Resource Locator Functions on the Internet

 Other URL features available to users include:

-1. Recognizing web page documents Name the document on the web site.
+1. Recognizing web page documents Name the document on the website.

 2. Make it easier for people to access and search for files on the internet so they don't get lost in other locations, and make sure the address used is different.